GTCarmona/bold-challenge-beer-cellar/README.md

 - Sorting by beer name, and filtering by beer type OR style (not 100%)
 - User signup and login, so initialy only the user would see the beers that were added by him, an they are stored in the database.

-I wanted to implement some elements with a database because I thought it made sense given the context and I wanted to practice this implementation together with React Hooks
+I wanted to implement some elements with Node.js and databases because I thought it made sense given the context of users creating data.
+I also wanted to practice this implementation together with React Hooks, which I haven't done before

 With more time I would:

 - I did not prioritize the style at all, so I would work on it.
 - Add comments and ratings
 - Image upload for beers and user
-- Make it possible for other users to comment and rate your beers, and vice-versa
+- Make it possible for other users to comment and rate each others beers

 Reference: https://www.thebeerstore.ca/